KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-zenetist-tree.md

 ---

-In Zenetism, trees are never just plants.
+In Zenetism, trees are not only plants.
 They are living diagrams—maps of motion, collapse, and coherence.

 In Genesis, two trees marked the poles of orientation.